top of page

 Second Prototype

-The second prototype of our Tree10 device includes improvements through feedback.
-Some of our changes impact the product's sustainability, efficiency, visual aesthetic, structural stability, modularity, and it's maintenance ability
+The second prototype of our Tree10 device incorporates improvements based on user feedback and testing.
+These updates enhance sustainability, efficiency, visual appeal, structural stability, modularity, and ease of maintenance.

 Screenshot 2024-10-25 194635.png